PHARTGAMES/SpaceMonkey/README.md

 7. GTAV updated to support latest scripthook.net
 8. General rework and cleanup to start moving providers toward Open Motion.

+Release v1.0.7

+1. Added Codemasters extradata=3 support to allow output to more apps that don't support custom_udp such as SimHub.
+2. Added multiple output configuration support through the Outputs Interface.
+3. OpenMotion api expanded to support engine and gear telemetry as well as math rewrite.
+4. Added telemetry callback interface and restructured project to be loaded as a dll.
+5. Simfeedback plugin gets SpaceMonkey integration and callback support.

 ---